-One feature of a multi-boot system is that you can install a different operating systems, or different operating system versions, into different slots.
+One feature of a multiple-boot system is that you can install different operating systems, or different operating system versions, into different slots.
 You can boot the system with the operating system of your choice.
 This configuration might be useful if you want to test an operating system or other software.
-The following are some other characteristics of single-boot systems and multi-boot systems:
+The following are some other characteristics of single-boot systems and multiple-boot systems:

-Multi-boot
+Multiple-boot